humbertoragazzini/splendid-the-pizza-cooking-book/README.md

 **Is the content culturally appropriate?**

-- Culturally speaking in the uk the italian food, and more the pizza have a big impact in the marrket, owrth 2.1billon pounds is the prove of a big love for this product.
+- Culturally speaking in the uk the italian food, and more the pizza have a big impact in the market, owrth 2.1 billon pounds is the prove of a big love for this product.

 **Is the content relevant?**

-- The website its aimed for the pizza lovers, who want to not just make or take recipies from the cooking book, also they can share their own recipies to the pizza lovers comunity, and the access to a wide group of coocking tools to make it more easy
+- The website its aimed for the pizza lovers, who want to not just make or take recipes from the cooking book, also they can share their own recipes to the pizza lovers comunity, and the access to a wide group of coocking tools to make it more easy

 **Can we track a catalogue the content in an intuitive way?**

-- This website will be divide in sections to make it more intuitive and easy for the user, the main sections will be The coocking book itself, My recipies, a about us.
+- This website will be divide in sections to make it more intuitive and easy for the user, the main sections will be The coocking book itself, My recipes, a about us.

 **Is the technology appropiate?**